 Mix the Kwikset Concrete

 Let say for example that you want to make a 10kg Mace.
 Put on a Breathing Mask and Vinyl Gloves.
-Make up the concrete and water mix to the right consistency in a plastic bucket.
+Make up the concrete and water mix to the right consistency in a plastic bowl or bucket.
 Make sure that everything is well mixed.
-Next weigh the bucket and adjust the contents by adding or removing the concrete mix to the required weight, eg.10kg. or the weight of your choice.
+Next, weigh the bucket and adjust the contents by adding or removing the concrete mix to the required weight, eg.10kg. or the weight of your choice.
+Shot can be added to increase the desired weight.

 When you have finished weighing, you are ready to fill the Clay Pot, make sure that you do not trap air inside the Clay Pot, it is better to transfer the concrete in small amounts, to avoid air pockets.
 Use a trowel, go around the wet concrete, by pushing the trowel into the concrete to release any trapped air.